vetienne74/hpcscan/README.md

 **Example to run the Memory test case**

-mpirun -n 1 ../bin/hpcscan -testCase Memory
+mpirun -n 1 ./bin/hpcscan -testCase Memory

 # Run performance test cases

 These tests are intended to measure various bandwidths

-They are intensive tests that require to run on HPC platforms
+**They are intensive tests that require to run on HPC platforms**

-To run all test cases

-Go to ./script

-TO BE UPDATED...

-# H A V E    F U N !
+Performance measurements and scripts to reproduce results can be found in ./doc/TestCases/TestCases.pdf

+# HAVE FUN!

+Please share and send your feedbacks to vetienne@rocketmail.com